 Know the Laws: Pennsylvania

 A protection from abuse order is a civil order that provides protection from harm by family or household members, sexual or intimate partners or persons who you have a child in common with.

 This section defines abuse for the purposes of getting a protection from abuse order.
 Abuse is the occurrence of one or more of the following acts between family or household members:

 A protection from abuse order is a paper that is signed by a judge and tells the abuser to stop the abuse or face serious legal consequences.
 It offers civil legal protection from domestic violence to both female and male victims.

-In PA, there are a few different types of protection from abuse orders (“PFA”).
+In Pennsylvania, there are a few different types of protection from abuse orders (“PFA”).
 The type of PFA you may initially get depends on whether the judge believes you need protection or not.

 If you need immediate protection when the courts are closed (such as on a weekend, late night or holiday), you can call your local police department or 911.
 They will tell you which magisterial district judge is on-call that night, and provide you with the telephone number where you can reach her or him.
 If the judge thinks you are in immediate danger, s/he may grant you an emergency order.* An emergency order will only last until the next business day.
 An emergency order is designed to give you protection until a court opens and you have a chance to ask for an ex parte temporary PFA.
 If you do not go to court on the next business day to apply for an ex parte temporary PFA, your emergency order will expire.**